-Raipur: Campaigning for the second phase of Chhattisgarh Assembly elections, to be held on November 19, came to an end this evening.
+Raipur: Campaigning for the second phase of Chhattisgarh Assembly elections, to be held on November 19, came to an end on Sunday evening.

 "Elaborate arrangements have been made for free and fair polling on Tuesday in 72 assembly constituencies of 19 districts," Chief Electoral Officer Sunil Kujur said, adding that campaign ended today evening at 5 pm.